OpenNews/srccon-2022/session_proposal_guide.md

 # Session proposal guide

 Are you thinking about [proposing a session](/participation/form) for {{ page.event_name }}?
-We'll have your back throughout the entire process—before, during, and after the conference.
+We'll have your back throughout the process.
 Here are some answers to questions that might be on your mind right now, and if you're curious about anything else, [please let us know](mailto:srccon@opennews.org)!

 ## Key dates

 * **Monday, April 25**: Deadline to submit session proposals and stipend applications using our call for participation form
 * **By Wednesday, May 4**: Facilitators and stipend applicants will be notified
-* **June 22-24**: SRCCON 2021, online!
+* **June 22-24**: SRCCON 2022, online!

 ## How will participatory sessions work at an online conference?

-{{ page.event_name }} will be online-only, and just like last year, we're excited about the ways that will make this event accessible to even more people.
+{{ page.event_name }} will be online, and we're excited about the ways that will make this event accessible to even more people.
 We've traded in easels, sharpies, and post-it notes for a set of digital collaboration tools, and here's how all of that will work:

 * Sessions will take place over video on Zoom, which helps us best support accessibility, participation, and security.
 We'll also share a set of documents and platforms for facilitators to use in collaboration and brainstorming work.
 * We're asking all session facilitators to work with at least one cofacilitator.
 Facilitation teams are popular at every SRCCON—it's super helpful in representing different perspectives and backgrounds, plus it's just nice to share the work with someone!
 When an event is online, facilitators may need to respond to many different things, from shaky internet connections to keeping an eye on threads of participant comments, and we think teams will help everything run much more smoothly.